 3 Important Tax Considerations Regarding Payments From Your Thrift Savings Plan (TSP) Account

 Before you decide on how you will receive the money in your Thrift Savings Plan (TSP) account, you should review these three important tax considerations.
 Understanding the tax treatment of TSP payments can help you avoid costly surprises.

 [Editor's note: to access resources and forms mentioned in this article, please refer to the "Resources" section at the end of the article.]

-1. Federal Income Tax
+1. Federal Income Tax Withholding

 The TSP must withhold for federal income tax from payments they make to you unless you are allowed to request reduced or no withholding.
 For purposes of IRS withholding, there are three types of payments:

 - eligible rollover distributions,